Invest in Student Success

 Note: First names are changed

 James has such a positive and friendly attitude that he is easily one of the popular students on campus.
 Despite spinal muscular atrophy and limited physical mobility, he is highly active on Temple’s campus.
 He is an Honors student majoring in Finance with a GPA of 3.41.
-As well as being highly involved across the University, Alan is also Vice President of the Board of the US Business Leadership Network Student Advisory Council.
+As well as being highly involved across the University, James is also Vice President of the Board of the US Business Leadership Network Student Advisory Council.
 He also undertook an internship with Congress in Washington, D.C. and had the opportunity to speak with the President of the United States about what needs to be done to better support graduates with a disability entering the workforce.
 James was awarded funds to assist him with transportation and accommodation costs associated with his internship.

 Kevin is a Mechanical Engineering major with a 2.6 GPA that secured a prestigious internship in National Oceanic and Atmospheric Administration in Virginia.
 He used this internship to assist him move toward his goal of becoming an aerospace engineer.
 His internship required him to move to Virginia.
 Although he knew it would be hard, not once did he shy away from the challenge.
 He says that “if I can be a successful student while living with sickle cell, then I can be successful in anything I want to do.”
 Kevin was awarded funds to assist him with accommodation costs associated with his internship in Virginia.